 Q: What is the difference between Jackson and Jackson Hole?

 A: Jackson Hole is the valley between the mountain ranges spanning from roughly Yellowstone to the town of Jackson.
 Jackson is the actual town located at the southern end of the valley.

 Q: What environmental awards or recognitions has Signal Mountain Lodge received?

 A: In 2003, Signal Mountain Lodge was certified to ISO 14001.
-Forever Resorts is the first U.S. multi-site hospitality, lodging and marina provider to be certified to ISO 14001:1996 for all its domestic operations.
+Forever Resorts is the first U.S. multi-site hospitality, lodging and marina provider to be certified to ISO 14001:1996 at all of its domestic operations.
 ISO 14001 is an internationally recognized standard for Environmental Management Systems (EMS).

-The benefits of initiating an EMS in accordance with ISO 14001 standards are many: identifying areas for reduction in energy and other resource consumption; reducing environmental liability and risk; helping maintain consistent compliance with legislative and regulatory requirements; benefiting from regulatory incentives that reward companies showing environmental leadership through certified compliance with internationally recognized EMS standards; preventing pollution and reducing waste; improving community good will; profiting in the market for "green" products and demonstrating commitment to high quality.
+There are many benefits of initiating an EMS in accordance with ISO 14001 including: identifying areas for reduction in energy and other resource consumption; reducing environmental liability and risk; helping maintain consistent compliance with legislative and regulatory requirements; benefiting from regulatory incentives that reward companies showing environmental leadership through certified compliance with internationally recognized EMS standards; preventing pollution and reducing waste; improving community good will; profiting in the market for "green" products and demonstrating commitment to high quality.